Configuring Qt Creator

 Qt Marketplace contains links to Qt Creator plugins that you can download and install either for free or for a price set by their publisher.
 You can browse the available plugins in the Marketplace tab in the Welcome mode.

-Note: You can install only plugins that are supported by your Qt Creator version.
+Note: You can install only plugins that your Qt Creator version supports.

 To install plugins: